sgsellan/gpytoolbox/README.md

   function works as intended.
 Please refer to existing examples like `gpytoolbox/fd_partial_derivative.py` and `unit_tests/fd_partial_derivative_unit_test.py` for commenting and documentation standards.
+It may be that you need to load some data (like a mesh, or an image) to properly test your new function.
+In that case, add all necessary data files to `unit_tests/unit_tests_data/`.
 Then, validate that all the checks in `new_func_unit_test.py` are passed and add, commit and submit a pull request.
   If you want new functionality to be added but you don't want or know how to add it yourself, please [submit an